werthm/FooAna/README.md

-    FAVarParticleA2KF : a list of analysis variables for A2 particles (kinematic fitting) FAVarHistogram        : a histogram to be filled with analysis variables FAVarFiller           : the histogram/tree filler class for analysis variables
+    FAVarParticleA2KF : a list of analysis variables for A2 particles (kinematic fitting) FAVarHistogram        : a histogram to be filled with analysis variables FAVarFiller           : the histogram/tree filler class for analysis variables FAVarPlotter          : the histogram plotter class for analysis variables FAVarPlotterEntry     : an entry (histogram(s) from file) to be plotted by FAVarPlotter

 FAUtils               : namespace with utility functions
 ```